UVLabs/location-picker-at-checkout-for-woocommerce/readme.txt

 Create as many shipping zones and draw as many shipping regions as you like.
 LPAC will automatically set the cost of the shipping method once a customer falls within those drawn regions.

+Optionally, set LPAC to only allow customers to place an order if their geolocation falls within shipping zones/regions that you draw.

+### WooCommerce Shipping Cost by Distance Plugin

+LPAC is a robust WooCommerce checkout location picker plugin that also allows you to calculate the shipping cost for a customer's order based on how far away that customer is from your location.
+Simply set the cost per Kilometer or Mile and let LPAC do the rest.

+Optionally, set LPAC to only allow customers to place an order if their geolocation falls within a maximum distance that you have set for shipping.

 ### WooCommerce Restaurant & Food Delivery Plugin

 LPAC is excellent for online restaurants or food delivery websites that deliver customer orders after they have been placed.